 Breakthrough in Quantum Physics!
-A New Superfluid Phenomenon Discovered - YaNoticias
+A New Superfluid Phenomenon Discovered - YANoticias

 – The technical complexity of creating and maintaining superfluid states presents challenges.

-– Practical applications may take years to materialize as further research is needed.
+– Practical applications may take years to materialise as further research is needed.

 Future Directions and Predictions